d12frosted/elpa-mirror/stable-melpa/texfrag-readme.txt

   That is an important step to make `texfrag-preview-buffer-at-start' really work.
   (No repeated LaTeX processing on the same document within one command.)
 - This version of texfrag is tagged 1.0.

+2019-11-29:
+- Let TeXfrag scale the images according to `text-scale-mode'.
+- That is actually like a bugfix for `preview.el'.
+In the original version of preview the function registered at `preview-scale-function' is run in the TeX process buffer and not in the associated LaTeX source buffer.
+The newly registered function `texfrag-scale-from-face' switches to `TeX-command-buffer' (which is actually the source buffer) before it calculates the scaling factor.
+In that way the settings in the source buffer are taken into account.
+  Added the scaling factor `texfrag-scale'.
+You can use that factor to scale all preview images up.